 Skip to main content

-Analysts Explain Why Nigeria Adopted the Non-Aligned Movement
+Why Nigeria Adopted the Non-Aligned Movement?

 Nigeria’s decision to adopt the non-aligned movement in 1964 remains a defining moment in its history, reflecting a deliberate choice to forge an independent path in international relations during an era marked by ideological confrontation and global tension.
 This strategic shift was rooted in a desire to preserve the nation’s sovereignty and to engage with the world on its own terms, free from the divisive influence of the Cold War’s binary alliances.
 At a time when the global order was largely dominated by the competing interests of the United States and the Soviet Union, Nigeria’s embrace of non-alignment offered a middle way—a path that promised to safeguard its national interests while promoting peace and justice on a global scale.